minprog/programming-2/30 Problem Sets/50 Python/30 Scraping.md

 ## Building `scraper.py`

-This is the introductory exercise to Pattern.
-We will try to guide you along as much as possible, but you should read up on documentation and get used to doing that.
+You should read up on documentation and get used to doing that.
 It's a really useful skill and a big part of programming is self-­learning!

-This is also just a skeleton so you actually don't have to use this at all.
+This is also just a skeleton, so you actually don't have to use this at all.
 As long as your code runs at the end of the day and produces the write results in a CSV file, we're happy.